oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 - The domain resource's `domain.spec.image` directly references a base image that needs to include only a WebLogic installation and a Java installation.
-- The domain resource's common mount related fields reference one or more smaller images that contain the desired Model in Image files.
+- The domain resource's auxiliary image related fields reference one or more smaller images that contain the desired Model in Image files.
 - The domain resource's `domain.spec.configuration.model.wdtInstallHome`
   and `domain.spec.configuration.model.modelHome` fields are set to reference a directory that contains the files from the smaller images.

-The advantages of common mounts for Model In Image domains are:
+The advantages of auxiliary image for Model In Image domains are:

 - Use or patch a WebLogic installation image without needing to include a WDT installation, application archive, or model artifacts within the image.